FLU SEASON AND THE COVID-19 PANDEMIC

 Influenza is an infection of the upper airway caused by the influenza virus that can spread from person to person through coughing, sneezing or face-to-face contact.
-The influenza virus is responsible for more Canadian fatalities per year than all other vaccine-preventable illnesses combined.
 Every year, thousands of British Columbians are afflicted by the virus, usually between the months of November and March, during what most of us refer to as “Flu Season.”

 The College’s Drug Administration Certification requirement and Standards, Limits and Conditions for Drug Administration by Injection and Intranasal Route ensures that qualified pharmacists, and other authorized registrants, can safely provide flu shots in BC.